sbslee/pypgx/docs/commands.rst

 Convert BAM files to a genotype file [SGE].

-This command runs the per-project genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
+This command runs the entire genotyping pipeline for BAM files with the Sun Grid Engine (SGE) cluster.
+By default, it will genotype all genes currently targeted by the Stargazer program (you can specify select genes too).
+For each gene, the command runs under the hood ``bam2vcf`` with ``bcftools`` caller (i.e. BCFtools) or ``bam2vcf2`` (i.e. GATK) to create the input VCF file.
+The input GDF file is created with ``bam2gdf``.

 *conf* is the configuration file.
 See the API section for details.

 .. warning::

-    BCFtools, SGE and Stargazer must be pre-installed.
+    SGE, Stargazer and BCFtools/GATK must be pre-installed.

 Options
 -------